Br34kFr33/U232-Uploader/README.md

 # U232-Uploader
-This is a single category uploader bot for u232 code sites.
-It was built for racing torrents to site.
+This is a <del>single</del> multiple category uploader bot for u232 code sites.

 ## Requirements
 * PHP